chrisguest75/python_examples/25_package_dependency_management/torch_test_package/README.md

 * Demonstrates the use of `pyproject.toml` to specify the version.
 * Hints at using `+cpu` imports for `pytorch`
+* For any packages that are installed from different urls/repositories you need to restate them in your Pipfile (but you can skip the version field)

 ## Build